Machine Learning and Data Mining

 Short Scientific CV

-I studied computer science in Freiburg from 2001 to 2007 and graduated in June 2007.
-During this time I worked as an assistant at the Machine Learning Lab.
+I studied computer science from 2001 to 2007 and graduated in June 2007.
 My Thesis treated the quantitative prediction of toxicological properties of small molecules (eg, carcinogenicity, mutagenicity).

-In 2009, I became a Ph.D. student at the Bioinformatics Department I/12 at Technical University Munich, chair of Prof. Dr. Stefan Kramer.
-In this phase I have been publishing more than ten technical articles in conferences and journals, including the two largest international data mining conferences (KDD, ECML / PKDD) and in a special edition of the Machine Learning Journal (Springer Verlag).
+In 2009, I became a Ph.D. student.
+In this phase I published more than ten articles in conferences and journals, including the two largest international data mining conferences (KDD, ECML / PKDD) and in a special edition of the Machine Learning Journal (Springer Verlag).

-From 2011 to 2012, I led a research collaboration with Nestlé SA for structure-based prediction of chronic toxicity and carcinogenicity where I could gather experience in the food industry.
-The resulting statistical models are used productively by Nestlé for establishing levels of safety concern, and for regulatory purposes with the Swiss authorities.
-They were also made available publicly as web services.
-The work was published in 2014 in Regulatory Toxicology and Pharmacology.
+From 2011 to 2012, I led a research collaboration with Nestlé for structure-based prediction of chronic toxicity and carcinogenicity.
+The resulting statistical models were used for establishing levels of safety concern, and for regulatory purposes with the Swiss authorities.
+The results were published in 2014 in Regulatory Toxicology and Pharmacology.

-In December 2013 I received my doctoral degree from Technical University Munich for my thesis “Graph Mining methods for Predictive Toxicology” with grade “magna cum laude” (very good).
-During 2013 and throughout most of 2014 I worked at Oncotest GmbH (Freiburg) on the computer-based synergy determination of drug combinations in preclinical screenings of anti-cancer agents, on visualization in Data Mining workflows, and on Data Mining interfaces for mutational data at.
+In December 2013 I received my doctoral degree for my thesis “Graph Mining methods for Predictive Toxicology”.
+During 2013 and 2014 I worked on the computer-based synergy determination of drug combinations in preclinical screenings of anti-cancer agents at Oncotest GmbH.

 - Related to Publications: